Penalised spline estimation of covariate-specific time-dependent ROC curves: Covariate-Specific Time-Dependent ROC Curve

 where $\boldsymbol{I}_{N}$ is an identity matrix of order $N \times N$ and $\otimes$ denotes the Kronecker product.
 The specific form of the known penalty matrix $\boldsymbol{P}$ (or $\boldsymbol{P}_1$ and $\boldsymbol{P}_2$) depends on the chosen basis functions and the penalty order $r$.
+Following standard practice, we use a second-order penalty ($r = 2$), which is the default and most widely recommended choice in the literature \cite[see, e.g.,][]{Eilers1996, Wood2017}.
 Finally, $\lambda$ (or $\lambda_1$ and $\lambda_2$) is the smoothing parameter that controls the amount of smoothing, that is, the trade-off between fidelity to the data and smoothness of the function estimate.
-Various methods can be used to select appropriate values for the smoothing parameters, such as generalised cross-validation or the Akaike information criterion.
-Alternatively, one can exploit the connection between penalised splines and mixed effects models and use (restricted) maximum likelihood ((RE)ML) for that purpose.
+Various methods can be used to select appropriate values for the smoothing parameters, such as generalised cross-validation (GCV) or the Akaike information criterion (AIC).
+We use restricted maximum likelihood (REML), which exploits the connection between penalised splines and mixed-effects models.
+REML tends to yield smoothing parameter estimates with lower variability than alternative criteria, while avoiding the undersmoothing and multiple-minima issues often observed with AIC and GCV \citep{ReissOgden2009, Krivobokova2013, Wood2017}.

 For brevity, the details above focus on a single smooth function.
 However, the extension to multiple smooth functions is straightforward, with the important consideration that, to ensure identifiability of models \eqref{hazard_gam} and \eqref{loc_scale_model_2}, all included smooth functions must be subject to sum-to-zero constraints \cite[][Sections 5.4.1 and 5.6.3]{Wood2017}.